Property Rights, Crypto Tokens and Digital Assets: 8 Predictions

 The Law Commission argues that electronic data can, in principle, attract property rights so long as it is “rivalrous”.
 A resource is rivalrous if its use by one person necessarily prejudices the ability of others to use it at the same time.
 For example, if Alice uses a Game Boy to play Pokemon, Bob cannot use the same Game Boy at the same time to play the same game.

 The Commission points out that one of property law’s principal functions is to allocate rivalrous objects between people and to protect their ability to use them free from the interference of others.
 In a world without property law, a person’s liberty to make use of rivalrous resources would depend upon their ability to keep others away from them.
 Few would be secure in their property rights and security would come at the cost of use.

 It follows that the crypto assets such as crypto-currency and other digital assets can and should be capable of attracting property rights so long as they are rivalrous.
 Crypto tokens such as Bitcoin are likely to satisfy this definition because they can be created so as to be mathematically scarce.
 Moreover, the use by one person a crypto asset may necessarily inhibit the use of the same asset by another.

 4. To be recognised as property digital assets must exist independently the legal system

 English law already recognises “things in action” as property.
 That is things which can only be asserted by taking legal action.
-They are creatures of the law because the derive their existence or enforceability from the legal system.
+They are creatures of the law because they derive their existence or enforceability from the legal system.
 Examples may include debt claims or intellectual property rights.
 What differentiates digital assets is that their existence does not derive from or depend upon the law.
 Data objects exist independently of (and cannot be created or extinguished by) legal rules.
 They are more analogous to tangible objects such as cars or coffee mugs.
-This justifies their characterisation as property which fall with a previously unrecognised third category of “data objects”.
+This justifies their characterisation as property which fall within a previously unrecognised third category of “data objects”.